niravariya07/DataSynth/README.md

 # DataSynth

-DataSynth is an AI-powered synthetic dataset generator that can dynamically create datasets based on **user-specified columns and row counts**.
+DataSynth is an AI-power*ed synthetic dataset generator that can dynamically create datasets based on **user-specified columns and row counts**.
 It leverages **Google’s Gemini API** for text generation, and is designed with an architecture that supports **Retrieval-Augmented Generation (RAG)** for richer, domain-specific dataset generation.

 ## Live App